egg-corn/gram-schmidt-orthogonalizer/README.md

 to obtain a basis T := {v1, ..., v3} of orthonormal vectors with the same column space as {a1,...,a3}.

 ```

+NOTE: the vectors must be linearly dependent, otherwise the program will simply exit.